oss-slu/lrda_mobile/README.md

 ## Known Bugs
 - The app does not compile to the web due to a dependency on react-native-maps.
 - In the location data section of a note, an error displaying "NaN" may appear.
-- Audio recording and playback inside of a note does not work on Android Devices
+- Scroller on add note and edit note sometimes do not work on IOS
+- The notes orientation on map page for android is off centered.

 ## License
 LRDA Mobile is released under the MIT License.